 It is recommended to connect SceneScan directly to the host computer's ethernet port, without any switches or hubs in between.
 This is because SceneScan produces very high-throughput network data, which might lead to packet loss when using network switches that cannot meet the required performance.
-It must also be ensured that the host computer's network interface can handle an incoming data rate of up to 500 MBit/s.
+It must be ensured that the host computer's network interface can handle an incoming data rate of 900 MBit/s.